The Gel Label Guide: What Actually Matters on the Back of the Packet

 Under 60 g/h

 You need both lanes.
-Look for glucose + fructose.
+Look for glucose + fructose on the label.

-But here's the practical takeaway: if your label lists two carb sources, you're probably fine.
+The practical takeaway: if your label lists two carb sources, you're in the right ballpark.

 Not sure what your hourly target should be?
 How Many Carbs Per Hour?